This is what happens to the EL84 Power Valves in UK FBJ Amps after just 2 Hours use.

-3. - Fit a New set of JJ EL84 Valves - Matched or Cryo if you wish, it's not important.
-Just make sure they are 'JJ'.
-If you don't want to Use 'JJ' Valves then change the value of R52 to 33K.
+3. - Fit a New Matched set of JJ EL84 Valves - If you don't want to Use 'JJ' Valves then change the value of R52 to 33K.

 4. - The Amp will now produce 15 to 18 Watts RMS without 'Cooking' it's Valves ever again.